 Please ensure all parts have been completed and the relevant documentation attached (please see checklist if unsure).
 Often information is omitted form the form, such as a proper description of the condition requiring treatment, proof of donation and relevant signatures all of which will delay the application process.

 Following a number of matters arising in the past it has been necessary to introduce a process to assess, as well as support for, the attendance of patients ‘companions’.
-In such cases, please also complete and submit the Companions Applications Form.
+In such cases, please also complete and submit the companions application form (this can be found in our applications section).